-If the certification agency determines that an applicant, their consultant(s), or employee(s) willfully provided untrue information during the inspection and certification evaluation, this is grounds for revocation from the program and loss of eligibility for certification for three years.
+If Protected Harvest determines that an applicant, their consultant(s), or employee(s) willfully provided untrue information during the audit and certification evaluation, this is grounds for revocation from the program and loss of eligibility for certification for three years.

-If the operation is found to be fraudulent and not in compliance with the terms of the Grower Affidavit found in the application form, possible civil action may be taken.
+If the operation is found to be fraudulent and not in compliance with the terms of the Grower Affidavit found in the application, possible civil action may be taken.